Paritosh0404/Decimal-Binary/README.md

 For second round I have attached the powerBI dashboard for visualization and the document stating the solution plan and the preprocessed dataset.

+For 3rd round:
+we have trained a weather model based on the preprocessed dataset and using that model we have created a webpage to deploy the model to get the result.

+To see this webpage do the following steps:
+1)Download that whole directory from repo
+2)open the app.py file and run the command python app.py in terminal 3)click on the url in the terminal i.e: http://127.0.0.1:5000/ 4)Now enter the data in the fields and click on predict to see the weather condition.